multipath-tcp/mptcp.dev/pm.md

 - `add_addr_accepted` is the limit of accepted `ADD_ADDR` -- IP address
   notification from the other peer -- that will result in the creation of subflows, typically only for the client side (default is 0).

+The limits are per MPTCP connection, and netns-aware.

 {: .note}
 It is possible to reach the limits with fewer established subflows than